-The 2023 RBPC will be held in-person at the Jones School at Rice University on May 11-13.
+The 2024 RBPC will be held in-person at the Jones School at Rice University on April 4-6.
 For an overview of judging at the RBPC, please see the Details for Judges menu below, which will be continually updated as we get closer to the competition.

-If you are new to the RBPC and would like to apply to be a judge, or know a good candidate to be a judge, please fill out this form.
+If you are new to the RBPC and would like to apply to be a first-time judge, or if you know a good candidate to be a judge, please fill out this form.
 Generally our judges are confirmed far in advance of the competition, but there may be a few positions open each year.
 New judges are invited on a case-by-case basis.

 For 2023 Judges

-All judges will receive their personal invitation to judge in early March.
+All judges will receive their formal invitation to judge in February 2024.
 Please make sure to register yourself for the competition at that time.
 If you do not register, you'll not be provided access to the event platform.
 Thank you for the time you're committing—we appreciate your expertise and efforts to make this year's virtual competition a success.

 All the info needed to judge the RBPC!